HyrumDickinson/solar-panel-protection-system/WRITEME.md

 ### 7-08-2021
 - [X] **Ben Olaivar** - `arduino_dev` - DECIDED: no mesh system.
 Direct tranceiver communication between main box and nodes.
 The main box reads each node one at a time and sends the data to a desktop through TELNET.
 There are only research boxes, so this shouldn't be too demanding on the system.
 More reliable than the mesh system
 - [X] **Ben Olaivar** - `arduino_dev` - added transceiver_node.cpp and transceiver_main.cpp.
 Still needs to be tested

+### 7-26-2021
+- [X] **Ben Olaivar** - `arduino_dev` - forgot to update WRITEME.
+What has been done so far is listed below
+- [X] **Ben Olaivar** - `arduino_dev` - nrf24L01 transceiver has been chosen as best mode of communication.
+A main node by the door will send a data request each second to a new node, then receive and acknowledgement response containing all the data from the node.
+- [X] **Ben Olaivar** - `arduino_dev` - The node end only has temperature sensor readings at this point.
+I still don't have acces to the voltage/current sensor, so reliably testing the code is difficult, although original code looks promising.
+This also goes for the relay control
+- [X] **Ben Olaivar** - `arduino_dev` - The main node successfully works with ethernet sending data.
+It needs to be updated to receive commands and send them to their respective panel.
+Additionally, it needs to be updated to automatically send shutdown commands.
+- [ ] **Ben Olaivar** - `arduino_dev` - Encorporate relay control and voltage/current sensor code on node size
+- [ ] **Ben Olaivar** - `arduino_dev` - Encorporate commands on both node and main boxes. (node may only need shutdown command)